SAT Advanced Math – Important Points and SAT Advanced Math Practice Test

 Exercise III.
 The function l(w) = 15 + w^2 + w gives a spring’s length, in feet, when an object of w kilograms is hung, where w le 20.
 What is the best interpretation of 15 in this context?

-SFBS offers a Free Digital SAT Math Prep course.
-The course goes through a particular skill and knowledge testing point and improves your problem-solving skills and test-taking strategies.
+SFBS offers a Free Digital SAT Prep Online Course.
+The course goes through particular skills and knowledge testing points and improves your problem-solving skills and test-taking strategies.

 SAT Advanced Math Practice Test